bugminer/bugminer/doc/structure.md

 # Structure

-Here is a descripton of the structure of this project.
+Here is a description of the structure of this project.
 Mainly this is a list of all the important files.

 ## Frontend